ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 My personal rule now is to ensure I do not book back to back meetings, have at least 30 minutes in between, and have no more than three 1-1s in a day.

 ## Conclusion
+You will make mistakes.
+That is OK.
+You will learn and grow.
+That is OK.
+However, never rest on your laurels and never stop pushing yourself to get better.
+I have laid out a myriad of mistakes that I have made - by far not an exhaustive list - with the hope that it will shed  some light in the tunnel for you and help you continue to improve your 1-1 meetings.
+You got this!

 ## Additional Resources
+- link 1
+- link 2
+- link 3
+- link 4
+- link 5